Quick Pickles: Turning Leftovers into Pantry Gold (and Saving Money!)

 How To Pickle Vegetables: Including Basic Recipe

 Let's face it: we all have those moments.
 You open the fridge, and there's that half-cucumber, a lonely capsicum, and a few carrots looking a little less than fresh.
 Instead of letting them sit there for another week before tossing them in the compost, why not turn them into delicious, tangy pickles?
 Pickling is a fantastic way to reduce food waste, save money, and add a burst of flavour to your meals.
 And it's surprisingly easy!
+Did you know that most Aussie families throw away $50 worth of fresh food a week!
+This tip could save you.

 The Basic Pickling 3, 2, 1 Brine: